Bags Packed, Mail Stopped, Doors Locked, Heading to Manzanita Beach --

 Looking for a swimming pool?
 You can find one at the nearby Nehalem Parks and Recreation Department, along with exercise equipment, various classes including yoga, and other activities.

-Check out Hoffman Center for the Arts in Manzanita.
-You’ll find classes, workshops and camps for kids such as dance, drama, fine arts, circus arts and skills, writing workshops, puppetry, and even visits by the reptile man and his incredible array of traveling reptiles!
+Check out Hoffman Center for the Arts in Manzanita Beach.
+You'll find classes, workshops and camps for kids such as dance, drama, fine arts, circus arts and skills, writing workshops, puppetry, and even visits by the reptile man and his incredible array of traveling reptiles!

 Have you heard of the lost Treasure of Neahkahnie?
 Many have searched for it, but the only trace has been shards of pottery, beeswax, and gold doubloons found along the beach.
 Want to keep the kids occupied and have fun too?
 Rent a metal detector from Cannon Beach Surf Shop and your kids will be occupied for hours looking for treasure.